-The Model PFG-691 Fryer is equipped with a continuous pilot.
-But Fryer cannot be operated without electric power.
+The Model OFG-391 open fryer is equipped with a continuous pilot.
+But fryer can not be operated with out electric power.
 Fryer will automatically return to normal operation when power is restored.

-To avoid a fire, keep appliance area free and clear from combustibles.
+Keep appliance area free and clear from combustibles.

-Improper installation, adjustment, alteration, service, or maintenance can cause property damage, injury, or death.
-Read the installation, operating, and maintenance instructions thoroughly before installing or servicing this equipment.
+Improper installation, adjustment, alteration, service or maintenance can cause property damage, injury or death.
+Read the installation, operating and maintenance instructions thoroughly before installing or servicing this equipment.